openlibhums/memory-alpha/content/pages/support/plugins/import-export-update.md

     is left blank, the article will be put in the `Unassigned` stage

 [^11]:
-    Currently the workflow stage cannot be changed en masse once the articles are imported, since that might break tasks in progress.
-In the future we want to make it possible to change the stage of multiple articles.
+    The workflow stage cannot be changed en masse once the articles are imported, since that might break tasks in progress.

 [^12]:
     You can import PDF galleys with this process using the PDF URI